Incredible innovations that are changing travel as we know it

 An energy-positive hotel

 If you’re dreaming of getting far off the grid, this might be just the place.
-Set in the Arctic wilds of Norway, Svart, designed by architecture firm Snøhetta, is tipped as the world’s very first energy positive hotel.
+Set in the Arctic wilds of Norway, Svart, designed by architecture firm Snohetta, is tipped to be the world’s very first energy-positive hotel.
 Solar panels line the venue’s sleek roof and, according to its creators, the hotel will reap enough solar energy to cover its operations and its construction too.

 An energy-positive hotel

 The hotel’s design has nature at its heart.
-It was inspired by local architectural traditions like “rorbuer” – stilted cabins used seasonally by fishermen – and it juts out into the Holandsfjorden fjord, supported by weather-resistant wooden poles.
-It’ll be reached by an energy-neutral boat, that’ll shuttle guests to the hotel from the remote town of Bodø.
+It was inspired by local architectural traditions like 'rorbuer' – stilted cabins used seasonally by fishermen – and juts out into the Holandsfjord, supported by weather-resistant wooden poles.
+It will be reached by an energy-neutral boat that will shuttle guests to the hotel from the remote town of Bodo.

 An energy-positive hotel

-The sweeping circular design isn’t just for style points – it’s got a very specific function, too.
-Architects carefully mapped the solar radiation in this setting of peaks and water, and settled on this circular construction as a way to harvest as much of the sun’s energy as possible.
-Restaurants, terraces and its 99 rooms were all strategically placed to take advantage of this solar power too.
-The hotel aims to be entirely self-sufficient within five years of running: this includes water, electricity and farm-to-table food.
-It’s slated to open in 2024.
+The sweeping circular design isn’t just for style points.
+It’s also got a very specific function – harvesting as much of the sun’s energy as possible.
+Restaurants, terraces and its 99 rooms are all strategically placed to take advantage of this solar power too.
+The hotel aims to be entirely self-sufficient within five years of running: that includes water, electricity and farm-to-table food.
+It was slated to open in 2024, but it hasn't yet been built.
+Here's hoping this amazing idea for a hotel can become a reality one day.

 <p>JEFF PACHOUD/AFP/Getty Images</p>